Skip to content

 3. Update Webhook URLs:

-• Update the "Forward to WhatsAppTrigger" node URL if needed
+• Replace hardcoded webhook URL in "Forward to WhatsAppTrigger" node